bag3318/Madagascar-Website/README.md

 ## Description

-<span>This web app is a project for history focused on Nationalism and Imperialism in Madagascar.</span>
+<span>This web app is a project for history focused on nationalism and imperialism in Madagascar.</span>

 ## Features